citizensadvice/design-system/CONTRIBUTING.md

 A `prePublish` script will ensure you can only run npm publish from a `master` that is in a clean state.
 It will build the package and publish to npm.

 **_Note:_** To run this step you need to be part of the npm org and have 2FA enabled.

+### 3. Update the release tag in GitHub

+Once the release tag has been push to GitHub in step 2, you must:

+- go to the design-system repository in GitHub
+- navigate to the 'Releases' section
+- update the release you pushed to be the latest release
+- copy the contents of the changelog comments for the relase into the release notes section
+- publish the release

 ## Assets